huskerjason/my-mvf1/README.md

 This is a helper app for F1 Multiviewer.

-1 Go to the settings.py and set your path
+Go to the arrange_players.py and set your path.
+Also set the boundries for the grid,

-2 Run make_json.py
+    ll = Left
+    tt = top
+    rr = right
+    bb = bottom

 3 Open up F1 MultiViewer